JuliaReach/LazySets.jl/docs/src/man/interval_hulls.md

 ## Norm, radius and diameter

-In this part we illustrate some functions to obtain metric properties of sets.
+In this part we illustrate some functions to obtain metric properties of sets, applied to the sets `X`, `Y` and `Z` defined previously, in the infinity norm.
 These functions apply generally to any `LazySet`.
 For some types, specialized methods are triggered automatically through multiple-dispatch.

 The *norm* of a convex set is the norm of the enclosing ball (of the given norm) of minimal volume.
 For instance: